Configure ZTNA with on-premises resources and a Windows virtual machine

 3. Verify the details displayed for the certificate.

-In this example, your application’s URL will be: privateapp.vorlon.com.
+In this example, your resource URL will be: privateapp.vorlon.com.

-1. In your DNS server, add a canonical name record for your application’s URL.
+1. In your DNS server, add a canonical name record for your resource’s URL.

 For example, in the BIND server, enter the following record: